aimms/how-to/Articles/331/331-responding-applications.rst

 *  **Solver session**: solves the Operations Research problem; may involve solving one or more mathematical programming problems.

-AIMMS PRO platform is designed so that these two sessions can communicate with each other.
+AIMMS Cloud is designed so that these two sessions can communicate with each other.

 To adapt an optimization application to become a responding optimization application requires several stages of development tasks: